 TANA Netting, part of NRS International, has concluded its participation at the Dubai International Humanitarian Aid & Development (DIHAD) conference and exhibition, the Middle East’s largest gathering of humanitarian experts.
-We were proud to have a unique stand that showcased our WHOPES-recommended DawaPlus® 2.0 Long-Lasting Insecticidal Nets in real-life camp scenario, alongside the product range of our sister companies NRS Relief, Enlight and Ulinzi Latex.
+We were proud to have a unique stand that showcased our WHOPES-recommended DawaPlus® 2.0 Long-Lasting Insecticidal Nets in real-life camp scenario, alongside the product range of our sister companies NRS Relief and Enlight.

 DIHAD took place from 21-23 March at the Dubai World Trade Centre, with the theme ‘The Impact of Crisis and Disasters on Children.’
 During the three-day exhibition, we witnessed several important meetings and partnerships, as well as initiatives, campaigns and events that coordinate joint programmes to alleviate the suffering of children in disasters, conflicts and wars.